KaiIkuta/StarspotMapping/README.md

 ### The code to calculate the spotted flux is available in "macula.py" (version 0.0.0 on 23/10/27)
 ### The code to visualize the hemisphere is also available in "visualize.py" (version 0.0.0 on 23/11/17)
+### The inference code with a parallel tempering or No U-tern sampler in JAX/NumPyro is also available in "Example_NumPyro.py" (version 0.0.0 on 24/02/14)